jouellnyc/UART/esp01s_esp32/README.md

 - ESP01s's are not capable of ppp with latest mp firmware (see above).

 ## From Here
 - It should not be very difficult to 'mix and match'.

-I.E And ESP01 connected to an ESP01 or another ESP32 still - whether it be a simple UART connection or via RS-232, RS-485, etc.
+I.E An ESP01 connected to an ESP01 or another ESP32 still - whether it be a simple UART connection or via RS-232, RS-485, etc.

 ## References
 - [Reddit](https://www.reddit.com/r/esp32/comments/1dbk6d9/comment/l7s0gjd/?context=3)